West Louisville: Explore History, Culture & Attractions : GoToLouisville.com Official Travel Source

 DISCOVER

-Union Station, a railroad depot from the 1890s, is a sight to behold, with exceptional architectural features inside and outside.
+, a railroad depot from the 1890s, is a sight to behold with exceptional architectural features inside and out.
 The station served 58 trains a day during the height of rail travel in the 1920s.
-Today, it serves as the Transit Authority of River City (TARC) office.
+Today, it serves as the offices for the Transit Authority of River City (TARC) and is open to the public.

-Along the Ohio River, the 285-acre Shawnee Park exemplifies the green oasis that Frederick Law Olmsted, father of American landscape architecture, dreamed of for Louisville.
-It’s home to a river walk, biking paths, recreation fields and a public 18-hole golf course, one of the city’s most “player-friendly.”
-Shawnee Park also hosts the Dirt Bowl, a summer-long community basketball tournament that’s been a tradition for over 50 years.
+Along the Ohio River, 285-acre Frederick Law Olmsted-designed Shawnee Park is home to a river walk, biking paths, recreation fields and a public 18-hole golf course, considered one of the city’s most “player-friendly.”
+Shawnee Park also plays host to the Dirt Bowl, a summer-long community basketball tournament that’s been a tradition for more than 50 years.
 Tennis courts, picnic sites and a fishing lake make up nearby Chickasaw Park, and you can take a dip in the swimming pool at Algonquin Park.
-Other green spaces, as well as outdoor art, dot West Louisville’s landscape.
-A public art project called Parkland Rising showcases the work of several neighborhood groups who partnered with a local artist to transform a vacant apartment building into a mural that depicts a phoenix rising from the ashes.
+The newly opened Alberta O. Jones Park features a large playground, walking paths, a picnic pavilion, and a mural honoring the pioneering

-Religious institutions have played a significant role in the community.
-St. Stephen Church, the largest African American church in the region, welcomes visitors who would like to tour the Baptist church and community center’s four-block campus.
+, the largest African American church in the region, welcomes visitors who would like to tour the Baptist church and community center’s four-block campus.
 Simmons College of Kentucky – a historic co-ed African American university in Louisville – has gained recognition for forming a significant partnership with the National Baptist Convention of America International, which has resulted in the national organization relocating its corporate headquarters to the city.
+The Russell neighborhood is home to the Louisville Urban League Sports and Learning Campus, a 24-acre, multi-sport complex that includes the Norton Healthcare Sports and Learning Center and Humana Outdoor Track & Field, a prized host of local, regional and national indoor and outdoor track meets and other events.

 Featured Attractions & Things to Do